Frosty92/Quotesapp/readme.md

 **Website logic**

 The codebase is neatly organized into three major sections: Models, Views, Controllers.
 Almost all my code is concentrated in these folders.
-Models are found in the app folder.

 **Models**: